-Trends—like big shoulders or bell sleeves—are tempting, but for those with a fuller mid-section, it’s better to keep things simple and steer clear of sweater details that add additional bulk, Collins explains.
-But that doesn’t mean you don’t have options: Simple silhouettes can be flattering either oversized or fitted, especially if you add a French tuck.
+Trends like big shoulders or bell sleeves are tempting, but for those looking to draw attention away from their midsection, it can be better to keep things simple and steer clear of details that add additional bulk, Collins explains.
+But that doesn’t mean you don’t have options: Timeless silhouettes, like a cardigan or a crewneck, can be flattering either oversize or fitted, especially when French tucked into high-waist bottoms.

-Necklines can be a huge asset for anyone who is pear-shaped, says Collins.
-“It draws attention to your shoulders, your neck and your beautiful face,” she explains.
-Her style preference is a V-neck or a boatneck.
-From there, you can either opt for an untucked sweater if you’re more comfortable covering up or tuck your top into high-waist pants to highlight your narrowest part.
+Necklines can be a huge asset because they draw attention upward to your shoulders, your neck and your beautiful face, says Collins.
+If you’re pear-shaped, Collins recommends a V-neck or a boatneck sweater.
+From there, you can either opt for an untucked sweater (if you’re more comfortable covering up) or tuck your top into high-waist pants to highlight your narrowest part.

 A nipped-in waist, a big shoulder—these are the details that can make the sweater you choose feel much more tailored to you, explains Collins.
-Skip the bigger, longer cardigans—which can drown your frame in too much fabric—and instead opt for designs that have a bit of detailing.
+Skip the bigger, longer cardigans—which can drown your frame in too much fabric—and instead opt for designs that have a bit of detailing or design.
 “I think it’s nice to draw attention to the shoulders or your waist,” she says.

-It may seem counterintuitive, but a fitted sweater can be one of the prettiest ways to play up your shape.
+It may seem counterintuitive, but a fitted sweater can be one of the prettiest ways to play up your shape if you’ve got a larger bust.
 Collins says again that the neckline is where you want to mix things up.
 “A mock turtleneck would be a beautiful shape to try, or you could do a really classic neckline, like a crewneck, that lifts the eyes up and gives a little bit more space.”
 (For reference, Collins is a fan of slouching or rolling the neck just once, 80s-style.)

 The fact that you can get away with not wearing a bra is kind of a gift, Collins says.
 That’s where an off-the-shoulder style—or other asymmetrical necklines—could be fun to try.
 “That’s super sexy and chic,” she adds.